aviumlabs/phoenix-compose/README.md

 credential.

-Here are a couple of shell commands that can be used to generate this file.
+Various shell scripts that can be used to generate the database secrets file.

 ```shell
 # macOS